 Ok again, back to the point.
 This is why I don’t own a juicer!
 But I am into celery juice and the therapeutic properties so what do I do here!?

 Obviously if you have a juicer- this makes more sense and you can juice away! *And nothing against any of you who find juicing to be something you love because I think that's great!
 Remember we’re all different and this is just my HONEST opinion.
-It’s my belief that juicing should be used therapeutically and should be filled with greens and veggies not fruit.
+It’s my belief that juicing should be used therapeutically and should be filled with greens and veggies not a ton of fruit.

 For all the instructions for how to do this, plus further information on the conditions celery juice can help you with (which is many!!) check out this article by The Medical Medium.

-And I I have to say I’ve seen improvements in my digestion and detoxification capabilities.
+I’ve seen improvements in my digestion and detoxification capabilities.
 And especially with my recent diagnosis of Bartonella and Lyme disease I’m looking for all the liver love and toxin release I can get :)

 Check back in with me if you give it a go!
 Or comment below with any questions or further insight!